-The Soqotri have a very rich and ancient poetic tradition that is a treasure trove of the Soqotran language and cultural traditions.
+The Soqotri people have a very rich and ancient poetic tradition that is a treasure trove of the Soqotri language and cultural traditions.
 Poets can be found throughout the island, and in virtually every village one may find women and men composing a variety of poems about life on the island.
 Poets are often invited to weddings and other social events to perform.

-In recent years there has been attempts to organise an annual poetry competition that would help to keep the Soqotri language alive and allow talented poets compete for poet of the year, a highly prestigious title.
-The rules of the competition are simple: the poems must be purely in Soqotri (any Arabic words will result in disqualification), they must be original, and previous winners are not allowed to compete.
+In recent years there have been attempts to organise an annual poetry competition that would help to keep the Soqotri language alive by supporting this poetic tradition and increasing awareness about the Soqotri language among the islands inhabitants.
+The rules of the competition are simple: the poems must be purely in Soqotri (any Arabic or words from other languages will result in disqualification), they must be original, and previous winners are not allowed to compete.
 Aspiring poets wishing to compete are required to perform their poems in front of a judge’s panel, made up of previous winners, who will judge its originality and ensure no Arabic words are used.

 This allows talented poets to compete for poet of the year, a highly prestigious title that is held for life as winners cannot compete in subsequent events.